Physician Assistant Experiential Learning

 Mount Union’s Physician Assistant Studies Program offers various educational opportunities for students outside of the classroom including:

-- Clinical Rotations allow students to put lessons learned in the classroom into practice, seeing firsthand cases only read about in textbooks, developing treatment plans and building professional relationships with patients.
+- Clinical Rotations allow students to put lessons learned in the classroom into practice, seeing firsthand cases only read about in textbooks, developing treatment plans and building professional relationships with patients and the healthcare team.

 - The National Medical Challenge Bowl is a competition where teams of three PA students face-off by answering challenging medical questions on a variety of subjects including anatomy, emergency medicine, cardiology and physical diagnosis to name a few.